TEXT-Fitch:No impact on FADE's ratings from series 3 tap issuance

 Default Rating (IDR) of Spain ('BBB'/Negative/'F2') so that any change in the

-sovereign IDR is likely to lead to a change in the rating of the bonds.
-As the
+sovereign IDR is likely to lead to a change in the bonds' rating.
+As the terms

-terms of the guarantee remain unaltered, the issuance has no rating impact on
+of the guarantee remain unaltered, the issuance has no rating impact on the

 FADE bonds are backed by the outstanding electricity tariff deficit credit